JuliaLang/www.julialang.org/community/index.md

 # GitHub

 We use GitHub to track our source code and for tracking and discussing [issues](https://github.com/JuliaLang/julia/issues) (bugs and their fixes, new features, and proposed changes) and [commits](https://github.com/JuliaLang/julia/commits).
-GitHub's pages are for Julia's development; for user support, please see [julia-users][julia-users].
+GitHub's pages are for Julia's development; for user support, please see the [Usage](https://discourse.julialang.org/c/user) category on Discourse.

 There is also a list of [packages](http://pkg.julialang.org/) for Julia, many of which are also hosted on and developed using GitHub.